-Any use that is either (1) the use of the applicable property as of the effective date of Local Law 3 of 2023but only to the extent that such use is not subject to a "substantial expansion" or (2) solely with respect to the CR Retail Commercial District, any use permitted pursuant to Section 150-9A (Permitted Uses).
-The exemption under clause (1) applies regardless of whether the applicable business operating such use as of the effective date of Local Law 3 of 2023 has been sold, leased or is otherwise being operated by a different person or persons than those operating such business as of the effective date of Local Law 3 of 2023 but only for so long as it has not been the subject of a substantial expansion.
+Any use that is either (1) the use of the applicable property as of [date of Code enactment] but only to the extent that such use is not subject to a "substantial expansion" or (2) solely with respect to the CR Retail Commercial District, any use permitted pursuant to Section 150-9A (Permitted Uses).
+The exemption under clause (1) applies regardless of whether the applicable business operating such use as of [date of Code enactment] has been sold, leased or is otherwise being operated by a different person or persons than those operating such business as of [insert date of Code amendment enactment] but only for so long as it has not been the subject of a substantial expansion.